Marta Lempart

 Marta Mirosława Lempart (born 1979) is a Polish women's rights activist and the founder of the All-Poland Women's Strike.

-Active since 2016 in widespread protests against tightening abortion laws under the conservative Law and Justice party, Lempart has been targeted by the government with arrests and legal charges, and faced death threats from opponents of the protests.
+Active since 2016 in widespread protests against tightening abortion laws under the conservative Law and Justice party, Lempart has been targeted by the government with arrests and legal charges, and has faced death threats from opponents of the protests.

 Her work has also included advocating for equal rights for members of Poland's LGBT community and for people with disabilities.
 She is a vocal proponent of secularism and the separation of church and state.

 Early life and career

 Marta Lempart was born in 1979 in Lwówek Śląski, Poland.
 She is formally trained as a lawyer.

 Lempart held a minor role in the Polish Ministry of Labour and Social Policy during the Civic Platform's time in power, during which time she worked to improve disability rights in the country.
 She then worked in real estate development.

 After the conservative Law and Justice party came to power in 2015, Lempart began working with the Committee for the Defence of Democracy, a pro-European NGO.